KMC Huts – FAQs

 Book carefully!
 KMC does not currently offer refunds or date changes.
 You can post your dates on the KMC Facebook page, pass them off to a friend or email and have us release your dates so that someone may enjoy them last minute

-Email us right away and we can help.
-We’ll need your email, confirmation, Paypal receipt and the available dates you intended to book
+Email us within 24 hours and we can help.
+We’ll need your email, confirmation, Paypal receipt and the available dates you intended to book.

 No. Some folks are expect privacy when they book a hut.
 Some are more welcoming but it’s a long way from home to discover that you’re out in the cold.
 Have you ever made camp in 10’ of snow?
 It’s technically difficult and not recommended.

 Although there are ‘non-motorized’ areas designated around the cabins, you will have visitors throughout the day during busy times.
 Keep your booking confirmation handy if a conflict arises.
 If you have a booking, you have the right to politely ask those without an overnight booking to move along.
 Also note that if you have booked for only 2, you may be joined by new friends

 It happens!
-Email the hut guy as soon as possible so we can make a plan to get it fixed up
+Email the huts director as soon as possible so we can make a plan to get it fixed up